Only one EU country signs deal to save post-Brexit music tours, despite Boris Johnson's vow to resolve crisis - ExBulletin

 But Lord Frost, the minister he appointed, appeared to wash his hands of the crisis and refused to say it would be resolved, before leaving cabinet.

-Ministers were then attacked, including by Elton John, for falsely claiming that 21 of the EU’s 27 countries offer visa-free and work-permit-free access, while severe restrictions still exist in nearly all of them.
+Ministers were then attacked, in particular by Elton john, for falsely claiming that 21 of the 27 EU countries offer visa-free and work permit-free access, when severe restrictions still exist in almost all.

 In its letter, the Incorporated Society of Musicians (ISM), representing 11,000 members, urges Ms Truss to change course and relaunch negotiations with EU states, while calling for a visa waiver deal with Brussels.